Swirrl/matcha/README.md

 (rick-knows friends) ;; ["Martin" "Katie"]
 ```

+There is also `select-1` which is just like `select` but returns just
+the first solution.

 ### `construct`

 `CONSTRUCT`s are the most powerful query type, as they allow you to